biosimulations/biosimulations/docs/users/faqs.md

-# FAQ
+# FAQs

 ## Models

 **Which modeling frameworks does BioSimulations support?**

 BioSimulations supports all modeling frameworks.
 However, currently BioSimulations can only simulate the logical, Flux Balance Analysis (FBA), continuous kinetic (ordinary differential equations (ODE) and differential-algebraic equations (DAE)), and discrete kinetic (e.g., Stochastic Simulation Algorithms (SSA)) frameworks.
 This includes rule-based models.
 BioSimulations uses the BioSimulators collection of simulation tools to simulate models.
-Please see BioSimulators  for more information about supported modeling frameworks.
+Please see [BioSimulators](https://biosimulators.org) for more information about supported modeling frameworks.

 **Which Model Formats Does Biosimulations Support?**

 Models can be shared in any format.
-However, currently BioSimulations can only simulate models encoded in the BioNetGen Language (BNGL)  and the [Systems Biology Markup Language (SBML)](http://sbml.org).
+However, currently BioSimulations can only simulate models encoded in the [BioNetGen Language (BNGL)](https://bionetgen.org) and the [Systems Biology Markup Language (SBML)](http://sbml.org).
 BioSimulations uses the BioSimulators collection of simulation tools to simulate models.
-Please see BioSimulators  for more information about supported model formats.
+Please see [BioSimulators](https://biosimulators.org) for more information about supported model formats.

 **Which SBML Packages Does Biosimulations Support?**

-Currently, BioSimulations can only simulate models that use core and Flux Balance Constraints (fbc) or Qualitative Models (qual)  packages.
+Currently, BioSimulations can only simulate models that use core and [Flux Balance Constraints (fbc)](http://sbml.org/Documents/Specifications/SBML_Level_3/Packages/fbc) or [Qualitative Models (qual)](http://sbml.org/Documents/Specifications/SBML_Level_3/Packages/qual) packages.

 **How is Each Model Licensed?**